momole02/BRX_API_Demo/README.md

 **Bitrevex API demo**

-For testing just lauch the script with your favorite shell and convert the output to a readable thing
+For testing just launch the script with your favorite shell and convert the output to a readable thing

 - feeding the program less :
 `php script.php | less`